 SQL injection is an attack where malicious code is passed to an SQL Server for execution.
-The attack can result in unauthorized access to confidential data, or destruction of critical data.
+The attack can result in unauthorized access to confidential data or the destruction of critical data.

-Before you try to read the methods below, realize that this should only be a concern for PHP developers and the like.
-If you are using a database driven program (e.g. WordPress, Joomla, OSCommerce), then all you need to do is upgrade your programs to the latest version available.
+Before reading the methods below, realize that this should only be a concern for PHP developers and the like.
+If you use a database-driven program (e.g., WordPress, Joomla, OSCommerce), you need to upgrade your programs to the latest version.

-One way to prevent injections is to escape dangerous characters (i.e. backslash, apostrophe and semicolon).
-In PHP, it is typical to escape the input using the function mysql_real_escape_string before sending the SQL query.
+One way to prevent injections is to escape dangerous characters (i.e., backslash, apostrophe, and semicolon).
+In PHP, it is typical to run the input using the function mysql_real_escape_string before sending the SQL query.
 Example:

 $Uname = mysql_real_escape_string($Uname); $Pword = mysql_real_escape_string($Pword); $query = "SELECT * FROM Users where UserName='$Uname' and Password='$Pword'"; mysql_query($query);

 A parameterized query uses placeholders for the input, and the parameter values are supplied at execution time.

 $params = array($Uname, $Pword); $sql = 'INSERT INTO Users (UserName, Password) VALUES (?, ?)'; $query = sqlsrv_query($connection, $sql, $params);